Gymnocalycium saglionis (F.Cels) Britton & Rose

 Giant Chin Cactus

-Gymnocalycium saglionis subsp. saglionis, Echinocactus saglionis (basionym), Brachycalycium tilcarense, Echinocactus hybogonus, Gymnocalycium saglione, Gymnocalycium tilcarense
+Gymnocalycium saglionis subsp. saglionis, Echinocactus saglionis, Brachycalycium tilcarense, Echinocactus hybogonus, Gymnocalycium saglione, Gymnocalycium tilcarense

-Gymnocalycium saglionis is a globular, slow-growing cactus up to 3 feet (90 cm) tall.
-The body is almost cylindrical, more or less flattened, up to 16 inches (40 cm) in diameter and can range from dull-green to blue-green.
-The spines are yellowish-brown, reddish or white, becoming grey with time and up to 1.6 inches (4 cm) long.
-The flowers are white or reddish, often more than one simultaneously and up to 1.4 inches (3.5 cm) long.
-The fruits are globular, reddish or dark pink, with tiny, shiny black brown seeds.
+Gymnocalycium saglionis is a cactus with a solitary, spherical, more or less flattened stem that slowly grows up to 3 feet (90 cm) tall.
+The stem is up to 16 inches (40 cm) in diameter and range in color from dull-green to blue-green.
+Spines are yellowish-brown, reddish, or white, becoming grey with time and up to 1.6 inches (4 cm) long.
+Flowers are white or pinkish with a red throat, up to 1.4 inches (3.5 cm) long, and often appear more than one simultaneously.
+Fruits are spherical, reddish or dark pink with tiny, shiny black-brown seeds.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need a light shading from the sun in the hottest months, but to overdo, this will result in loss of flowers.

 The potting medium's balance should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Watering in the summer months, while the plants are growing well can be frequent (weekly for small plants in small pots), but always allowing the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise and certainly not necessary.
 The difficult times are spring and autumn.